 If there is a problem with your Upwork account, your contracts will be paused or "suspended."
 This is most likely due to an issue with a billing method.
 For example, your credit card may have expired or been declined.
+If you have a past-due balance, you will need to either fix the issue with your primary payment method or add a new payment method to pay your past-due balance.
+Once your balance has been cleared, your paused contracts will be resumed.

 Please contact Customer Support by clicking here so we can take a look at your account and help you reactivate it.
 If it is going to take some time to resume, please contact your freelancer(s) to let them know when their contracts will resume.